Compensation for people killed or injured in a motor accident

 Compensation can be for economic or non-economic loss.
 Economic loss includes hospital, medical and rehabilitation costs and loss of earnings.
 Non-economic loss is for pain and suffering and loss of quality of life.
 The amount of compensation is limited and is dependent on many factors.

-While the Act remains fault based, amendments to the Act changed the fault based nature of the scheme and have extended some of the benefits available under the scheme to include at fault drivers.
+While the Act remained fault based, amendments to the Act changed the fault-based nature of the scheme and extended some of the benefits available under the scheme to include at fault drivers.